Becoming a Missionary

 Ministry is God’s work.

-Some believers (missionaries) are specifically called to be the mouth, hands, and feet of God on the mission field.
+Some believers (missionaries) are called specifically to be the mouth, hands, or feet of God on the mission field.

-Other believers are specifically called to ensure that missionaries can minister on the field without distraction.
+Other believers are called specifically to ensure that missionaries can minister on the field without distraction.

-Support raising is like evangelism.
+Support-raising is like evangelism.

 Questions for reflection: